Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 \begin{corollary} Let $Y$ be a projective variety of dimension $d$ sitting in a projective space $\mathbb{P}^N$.
 Let $A$ be the homogeneous coordinate ring of $Y$.
 Equip $A$ with a valuation $\v$ with one-dimensional leaves as above.
 Then the degree of $Y$ is equal to $d!$ times the volume of the convex body $\Delta(A, \v) \subset \R^d$. \end{corollary}

-\begin{remark} As above, let $A$ be positively graded and equipped with a valuation $\v$ with one-dimensional leaves.
-When $(A, \v)$ has a finite Khovanskii basis, the corresponding Newton-Okounkov body $\Delta(A, \v)$ is a rational polytope and we have a toric degeneration of $Y = \Proj(A)$ to a (not-necessarily normal) toric variety whose normalization is the toric variety associated to $\Delta(A, \v)$ (\cite{Anderson}, \cite[Section 7]{Kaveh-Crystal} and \cite{Teissier}). \end{remark}
+\begin{remark} When $(A, \v)$ has a finite Khovanskii basis, the corresponding Newton-Okounkov body $\Delta(A, \v)$ is a rational polytope and we have a toric degeneration of $Y = \Proj(A)$ to a (not-necessarily normal) toric variety whose normalization is the toric variety associated to $\Delta(A, \v)$ (\cite{Anderson}, \cite[Section 7]{Kaveh-Crystal} and \cite{Teissier}). \end{remark}